IQSS/dataverse-client-r/README.md

 ### Limitations

 The R client is current stable for data search and download.
-For more extensive features of *uploading* and maintaining data, see [pyDataverse](https://pydataverse.readthedocs.io/en/latest/).
+For more extensive features of *uploading* and maintaining data, see the issues reported in the Github repository.
+You may need to use alternative methods, such as working on the Dataverse GUI directly or using [pyDataverse](https://pydataverse.readthedocs.io/en/latest/).

-Currently, functions related to user management and permissions - are not currently exported in the package (but are drafted in the source code).
+Functions related to user management and permissions are currently not exported in the package (but are drafted in the source code).

 ### Related Software